elastic/apm-k8s-attacher/README.md

 helm upgrade -i webhook apm-agent-auto-attach/ --namespace=elastic-apm --create-namespace -f custom.yaml
 ```

-The annotation looked for on a pod is `elastic-apm-agent`.
+The annotation looked for on a pod is `co.elastic.traces/agent`.
 The value indicates
 which image+environment variables to inject into the pod. eg., `java` would
 inject the java image + environment variables, `node` would inject the node
 image + environment variables. the actual value is unimportant, it's just the